Grendel DC2e Eurorack "Drone Synthesizer"

 When a more basic tone is needed, VCF 1 can be bypassed (by pulling up the SLIDE knob), sending DC-2e’s oscillators directly to the 4-pole filter.
 This yields the classical timbre of two VCOs going through a -24dB/oct LPF.
 While in this mode, you can still adjust VCF 1 for self-oscillation, employing it as a third tone source for harmonious chords, or modulated for cosmic sine wave sound effects.

-An envelope generator is built in, sweeping the 4-pole filter’s center frequency between full cutoff (20 kHz), functioning as a low pass gate.
+An envelope generator is built in, sweeping the 4-pole filter’s center frequency between full cutoff (<20 Hz) to fully open (>20 kHz), functioning as a low pass gate.
 It produces linear attack-release envelopes with symmetrical rise and fall time.
 Pull up the ENV knob to open the gate, and push to close the gate (or patch a gate signal to the Expander).
 This creates smooth crescendos, slipping in and out of your mix with subtle evolving harmonic detail.
 You’ll quickly learn the technique of creating fast attack/slow release effects via pull-turn-push gestures on the ENV knob.

 WAVE TO THE OSCILLATORS